 - You want an up and coming part of town.

-10. East Village, Best Mixed Culture Area in New York
+10. East Village, one of the trendiest neighborhoods in New York

 The East Village isn’t just a mix of different cultures; the people that live here include students, young professionals, and immigrant families.
 This means that there’s great street food here, exciting markets and shops, and some entertaining and affordable restaurants, bars, and clubs.